ltn22/SCHC-old/README.md

 # Limitation

-The implementation has several limitations that will be taken care of in the near future.

-For the moment the compressor does not support:
-- Downlink communication.
-- The “remapping” Compression-Decompression Function.
-- The use of CoAP Options in the CoAP header.

-Tackling these limitations are the next steps in making a fully functional implementation of the SCHC for LoRAWAN.
+For the moment the compressor does not support downlink communication.
+Tackling this limitation is the next steps in making a fully functional implementation of the SCHC for LoRAWAN.

 # Appendix - Rule Format